influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sample-data.md

 {{% /code-tab-content %}}
 {{< /code-tabs-wrapper >}}

-Replace the following in the script above:
+Replace the following in the sample script:

 - {{% code-placeholder-key %}}`BUCKET_NAME`{{% /code-placeholder-key %}}:
   your InfluxDB Cloud Serverless bucket